 Zack received his BA in Political Science/Economics at Colorado College in Colorado Springs in 1995.

-Jake Ziolkowski, Logistics Manager
+Jake Ziolkowski, GIS and Logistics Manager

 Jacob joined RECON in April 2022 as a logistics manager.
 He brings his experience in the US Army and the Alaska Army National Guard for the last eight years to enhance RECON’s abilities in remote Alaska.
 He started his career conducting military reconnaissance operations and progressed into providing operational and logistical planning and management to conduct missions both in Alaska and overseas.
 He has experience with heavy lift helicopters, field communications, and resupply operations.
 On the weekends he is an Infantry Company Commander with the Alaska Army National Guard.